The Corporate Sleeper

 South African sleep scientist, Dr Dale Rae, puts productivity and sleep into stark perspective.
 “Regular, good quality sleep is essential to everyone’s wellbeing, regardless of whether you’re a high flyer or not.”
 For career-driven people with a rush of thoughts going through their minds, it can be difficult to sleep if these thoughts are not properly dealt with before bed.
 Healthy sleep is when the body and mind go through an active process of recovery, repair and restoration.
 This makes high quality sleep all the more vital to give relief from the day’s challenges and equip you to be on your A-game the next day physically, mentally and emotionally.

 As you fall deeper into the cycles of restorative sleep, your brain essentially sifts through the day’s thoughts and stores information for later recall.
-Sleep is what readies us for the day ahead.
+Sleep is what prepares us for the day ahead.
 If you wake up feeling properly refreshed each morning, you will have more energy and drive, as well as a sharpness of mind, to take on whatever the next day throws at you.

 “Burnout is not where anyone wants to go,” says Dr Rae.
 “If your day is persistently pressured and the quality of your sleep is compromised, it will eventually begin to take a toll on your physical, cognitive and psychological well-being.
 Actively scheduling and managing your sleep is perhaps the most important starting point in regaining focus, balance and confidence in your career and personal life."